microsoft/r-server-campaign-optimization/data-scientist.md

     </div>
 </div>

-Data scientists who are testing and developing solutions can work from the convenience of their R IDE on their client machine, while <a href="https://msdn.microsoft.com/en-us/library/mt604885.aspx">setting the computation context to SQL</a>(see <bd>R</bd> folder for code).
-They can then deploy the completed solutions to SQL Server 2016 by embedding calls to R in stored procedures (see **SQLR** folder for code).
+Data scientists who are testing and developing solutions can work from the convenience of their R IDE on their client machine, while <a href="https://msdn.microsoft.com/en-us/library/mt604885.aspx">setting the computation context to SQL</a> (see <bd>R</bd> folder for code).
+They can also deploy the completed solutions to SQL Server 2016 by embedding calls to R in stored procedures (see **SQLR** folder for code).
 These solutions can then be further automated by the use of SQL Server Integration Services and SQL Server agent: a PowerShell script (.ps1 file) automates the running of the SQL code.

 ## Campaign Optimization